rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  is simply worth more now than it will be in the future.

-Worst still, fiat money is inflationary by the whims of those who control the money supply.
+Worse still, fiat money is inflationary by the whims of those who control the money supply.
 There is a reason janitors have less purchasing power than ever before.
 If you are janitor, you can work harder